 So in short:

-1. Never commit to a feature the depends on a component capability that does not exist
+1. Never commit to a feature that depends on a component capability that does not exist

 2. Sometimes commit to a component capability on the near term roadmap